transcom/milmove_load_testing/README.md

   This will install all the `python` dependencies in `requirements.txt` and `requirements-dev.txt`.
 It will also install the `pre-commit` hooks.

-*Note: The requirements are indicated in the `Pipenv` file.
+*Note: The requirements are indicated in the `Pipfile`.

 ### Unsupported Setup